JasonBaier/ci3-fire-starter/README.md

 ####Jsi18n

 In application/libraries is a file Jsi18n.php.
-This clever library allows you to internationalize your JavaScript files through CI language files and was inspired by Alexandros D on coderwall.com (https://coderwall.com/p/j88iog).
+This library allows you to internationalize your JavaScript files through CI language files and was inspired by Alexandros D on coderwall.com (https://coderwall.com/p/j88iog).

 Load this library in the autoload.php file or manually in your controller: